 Why do I need to have my wisdom teeth removed?

 Wisdom teeth grow in after the rest of your mouth has already fully developed.
-This means that there might not be much room left in your mouth for these new teeth.
+This means that there might not be much room in your mouth for these new teeth.
 As they attempt to erupt, they may become impacted due to the lack of space in your mouth.
 If they do manage to erupt, because they are in a difficult position to reach in the far back of your gums, you may find it challenging to keep them clean and free of infection.

 Will tooth extraction hurt?